zeisler/zeisler.github.io/_posts/2017-11-10-refactor-with-hash-default.md

 #=> :default_key
 {% endhighlight %}

+Be aware if this is exposed as public API it may not do what end users are expecting, so either keep the hash with defaults set isolated or be very sure you think about the issues it could cause.

+Side note don't depend on using `nil` as an indicator of a key not being present because if the value it's self is `nil` then your code has miss understood the meaning.

+{% highlight ruby %}
+h = { dog: nil }
+h[:dog]
+#=> nil
+{% endhighlight %}

+If you need to know if a key is realy present use `Hash#key?`.

+{% highlight ruby %}
+h = { dog: nil }
+h.key?(:dog)
+#=> true
+{% endhighlight %}

+That feels better.

 ### What about setting a proc
 You can set the default to a proc, but that's not what you would want a proc for.